loum/makester/docs/docs/makefiles/terraform.md

 tool that lets you build, change, and version infrastructure safely and efficiently.

 !!! warning
-    **Caveat emptor**: The intro was ripped from the official Terraform page.
+    **Caveat emptor**: The intro was taken from the official Terraform page.
 Makester is by no way endorsing [Terraform](https://developer.hashicorp.com/terraform){target="\_blank"} as a preferred IaC.
 There are probably better ways to handle infrastructure deployments.
 Consider this only as a basic Terraform primer.
 For example, to stand up a managed Kubernetes cluster where you can then leverage GitOps.
 The less DevOps in your project, the better ...

-    It is wise to take a pragmatic approach to DevOps as it is an evolving discipline.
-I have seen projects put too much faith in the DevOps process which ultimately leads to rigid systems that are prone to failure and resistance to change.
-In a fast-moving technological landscape aim to build flexible systems that evolve with emerging trends, and are not to the detriment of the product.
-Furthermore, DevOps is not a panacea for bad system design ...

-    If you are embarking on your first DevOps project with Terraform, get ready for version skew, incompatibilities, conflicts, provider decay, the list goes on.
-As you start working on more Terraform projects you will notice that the only consistency when it comes to project layouts is that they will all be different.
-That is where the major consultancy firms will burn you with convoluted pre-baked deployments that they on-sell to unsuspecting clients who are blindsighted by the quick-win fallacy of the OpEx revolution.
-As the consultancies are the only ones that can operate and manage the ensuing mess, you're stuck with that garbage until you come to your senses.

 ## Getting started

 Ensure [Terraform](https://developer.hashicorp.com/terraform/install){target="\_blank"} is available in your path [(we recommend installing tfenv)](https://github.com/tfutils/tfenv){target="\_blank"}.

-If you are operating Makester in [minimal mode](../getting-started.md#minimal-mode), then append `terraform` to `MAKESTER__INCLUDES` to enable the Makester Terraform subsystem.
+If managing `Makefile` includes manually, you must append `terraform` to `MAKESTER__INCLUDES` to enable the Makester Terraform subsystem.

 ## Command reference